Prescriptive Process Monitoring for Cost-Aware Cycle Time Reduction: Approach

 \subsection{Policy Selection}

-Oftentimes applying treatments to cases comes at a cost and treating all cases is not practical.
-Having a treatment effect estimate for every running case helps decision makers separate the cases that would benefit from the treatment and the cases that would not be affected or would be negatively affected by it.
-Particularly, if the cost of the treatment is very high in comparison to the benefit that it could provide, it becomes even more important to select the best policy that determines which cases to treat.
-To address this, in this step we propose a policy selection module that maximises the net benefit given the cost of the treatment and the treatment effect estimates.
+Oftentimes, applying treatments to cases comes at a cost.
+Making phone calls to customers is an example of this.
+Having a treatment effect estimate for every running case can help decision makers separate the cases that would benefit from the treatment from those that would not be affected or would be negatively affected by it.
+Particularly, if the cost of the treatment is not far below from its benefit, it is important to carefully select a policy to determine which cases to treat.
+Accordingly, in this step, we propose a policy selection module that maximises the net benefit given the cost of the treatment and the treatment effect estimates.
 Furthermore, our proposed policy selection approach provides a way to evaluate the ORF model that is used to estimate the treatment effects.

 The first step in the policy selection module is to build a \emph{Qini curve}.
 Qini curves and the closely related \emph{uplift curves} provide a way to evaluate CATE estimators when the ground truth treatment effect is not available, which is the case in all real-world datasets~\cite{DBLP:journals/corr/abs-2007-12769}.
-Since our target variable in this study is continuous and the goal is to reduce it, we now present a modified version of the Qini curve.
+Since our target variable in this study is continuous and the goal is to reduce it, we use a modified version of the Qini curve presented below.